-Best Long Term Care Insurance 2017
+10 Best Long Term Care Insurance of 2018

 Get the latest reviews on the country's top Long Term Care insurance services.
 We rate the best Long Term Care services to give you a better look into what each company offers.

 Long term care insurance can protect your savings, preserve your independence, and help you maintain a better quality of life.
-Since long-term care can be very expensive, insurance is the best way to cover these costs without having to turn to liquidating other assets.
-Though it usually doesn’t cover the full amount, it does reimburse a portion of the cost of a nursing home, assisted living facility, adult day-care, or in-home help.
+Since long-term care can be very expensive, insurance is the best way to cover these costs without having to resort to liquidating other assets.
+Though it usually doesn’t cover the full amount, it will reimburse a portion of the cost of a nursing home, assisted living facility, adult day-care, or in-home help.

 Before choosing a long term care insurance plan, look at the fine print of the policy, including premiums, deductibles, benefit limits, and coverage specifics.
 Are post-mortem premium returns offered?
 What percentage of each service is covered?
 How do you submit a claim?
 Is it easy to cancel the policy?

 - Monthly cash benefits for spousal home care